Virginia’s leading coal mine halts production amid COVID-19 pandemic

-Production at Virginia’s leading underground coal mine has idled in response to concerns about the coronavirus pandemic.
+Production has been temporarily idled at Virginia’s leading underground coal mine in response to concerns about the coronavirus pandemic.

 Coronado Global Resources notified state regulators Monday that it was halting operations at its Buchanan County mine, which produced more coal and employed more people than any other mining operation in Virginia last year.

-The Buchanan mine had 543 workers and produced about 4.94 million tons of coal in 2019, according to data from the Virginia Department of Mines, Minerals and Energy.
-The site accounted for about 41% of Virginia’s overall tonnage last year and just under a fifth of the state’s total number of coal mine workers.
+The Buchanan mine employed 543 workers and produced about 4.94 million tons of coal in 2019, according to data from the Virginia Department of Mines, Minerals and Energy.
+The site accounted for about 41% of Virginia’s overall tonnage last year and just less than a fifth of the state’s total number of coal mine workers.

 “Coronado recently decided to temporarily idle all production activities and retain enough staff to ship inventories and ensure that the integrity of our operations remains intact,” Jack Pauley, the company’s vice president for human resources, wrote in an email to the Bristol Herald Courier on Tuesday.